EsadCetiner/Secure-Nginx-Config/README.md

 - A+ Score on SSL Labs
 - OCSP Stapling
 - File caching for frequently accessed files
+- Prevent access to sensitive files (such as database dumps)

 ## Requirements
 - A certificate with OCSP Stapling